joshmarinacci/ElectronIDE/README.md

 * more extensive lib info, like alternate versions of AccelStepper for other platforms

-And of course everyone can test test test.
+And of course everyone must test test test.

 ### Roadmap